Our Mission From CBJ Guests & Dr. Parker

 ~ Henry Ford

-A Neuroscience Sea-Change is afoot – as far too many with cognitive and emotional challenges struggle with inadequate insights and ineffective care based on the whimsical innocence and associated denial of existing behaviorally-based diagnostic codes.
-In a word, too many are lost.
+A Neuroscience Sea-Change is afoot – as far too many with cognitive and emotional challenges struggle with insights and ineffective care based on the innocence of existing behaviorally-based diagnostic codes.
 This remark is not a defeatist, surprise revelation, but a commonly accepted fact that has not yet reached the everyday standard of care.

 Old maps aren’t bad; they’re merely insufficient.
-If you’ve experienced insufficient, inadequate mind care this is your opportunity to listen directly to expert opinion as they address the same frustrations.
+A parasol is not a game umbrella.
+If you’ve experienced insufficient, inadequate mind care this is your opportunity to listen directly to expert opinion as they address the same predictable frustrations.
+Cognition is almost totally overlooked.
+PDF: Why?
+Outline – https://corebrainjournal.com/why

-Mind science evolves as inclusive, without territorial polarities that don’t exist in both brain and biomedical function imbalances.
-Traditional and functional views that coalesce around the limited views that only meds or only supplements are the answer often miss the dramatically obvious and measurable contributions of how the fusion challenges regarding how the body effects the mind.
-If you’re lost on that last note think about PMS.
+Mind science evolves as inclusive, beyond finite/territorial polarities, in the new realities of identified brain and biomedical functional imbalances.
+Traditional views that coalesce around the limited views that only meds or only supplements are the answer often miss the dramatically obvious and measurable contributions of the infinite fusion challenges regarding how the body effects the mind.
+If you’re lost on that last fusion note take into consideration the emotional and cognitive process of hormonally dysregulated PMS.

 Be the change, listen up here, start now,